The Bankrate promise

 At the very least, hire a real estate attorney early on to review the purchase agreement and closing documents.
 Buying a home is a large purchase, and the documents can be complicated to read through and understand.
 An experienced lawyer will be able to advise you and have language incorporated into the purchase and sale agreement to protect your interests.

-Remember that issues can come up at any time in the sale, as well, so a real estate lawyer can be a resource and ally throughout the process.
+Remember that issues can come up at any time in the sale, as well, so a real estate lawyer can be a resource and ally throughout the process, including at the closing.

 “Forget waiting until the closing to get an attorney,” Linskey says.